SkretasLab/ProteoSeeker/README.md

 5. nr database: Latest - Installed manually

 ### Installation
 <p align="justify">Open a terminal, download the repository, extract it and move to the installation folder.
 Make sure that all shell scripts in the installation directory can be executed as programs.
 If not, change the permissions as to allow for their execution.
-The conda enviroment where the installation will take place should be activate (whether it is the base or another enviroment).
+The conda environment where the installation will take place should be activate (whether it is the base or another environment).
 Then run the installation script.
 Depending on your internet connection it might take from 5 to 30 minutes for the installation to be completed.
 Follow the steps below:</p>

 ~~~bash
 git clone https://github.com/SkretasLab/ProteoSeeker.git